thecreatortech/Hologuestrure/README.md

 ## Description

-These python scripts allow you to do the calibration required for the holomat project.
+These python scripts allow you to do the calibration required for the hologesutre project.
 They do camera calibration using a charuco board and 4 point calibration using openCV contours.

 ## Installation